Vokerlee/cmm-lang-asm/README.md

 # CMM (C--) Language

-Almost the whole project was written in the 1st semester (1st year) of study at MIPT.
+**Almost the whole codebase of the project was written in the 1st semester (1st year) of study at MIPT.**

 ## Foreword